Bernardo-MG/spring-mvc-thymeleaf-maven-archetype-example/readme.md

 After this the project will be accessible at [http://localhost:8080/spring-mvc-thymeleaf-maven-archetype-example/].

+This path is defined in the server.test.path property inside the pom.
+Change it to use another path.

 ## Collaborate

 Any kind of help with the project will be well received, and there are two main ways to give such help: